 The steamed pumpkin with minced pork dish was presented reasonably well and the skin can be eaten while the pumpkin was not sweet.
 However, I failed to discern any obvious taste while the local soya sauce didn’t do much to lift the dish.

-The veg-wrapped minced pork rolls was reasonably good but was let down by the lack of any dipping sauce.
+The veg-wrapped minced pork rolls were reasonably good but were let down by the lack of any dipping sauce.

 This sliced pork with fats cooked with onion was hard and dry while I can’t discern the seasoning.
 Ha Giang dishes tend to be not spicy and typically bland in comparison to other Asian cuisines

 I like to describe this visit to the Ha Giang as one of the most exotic adventures among all my trips.
 Long windy mountain roads, laid-back, rustic and non-touristy, it’s a marked contrast to the frenetic city of Hanoi.
-With proper planning and good travel companion, a trip here will definitely serves up some the most memorable time ever.
+With proper planning and a good travel companion, a trip here will definitely serve up some of the most memorable times ever.
 I do feel one visit to this amazing place is simply not enough, as there are so many more areas to discover in this stunning region.

 Many thanks for coming along the pixels journey.
 Do look out for updates on my website for other photography group tour to Vietnam in the near future.
 For other self-drive adventures, do check out my other travelogues here.

-P.S – All pictures used in this blogs are all rights reserved and copyrighted to Jensen Chua Photography and Jetabout Holidays.
+P.S – All pictures used in this blog are all rights reserved and copyrighted to Jensen Chua Photography